eikek/docspell/website/site/content/docs/webapp/share.md

 current address.
 You can hit *Backspace* two times to remove the last e-mail address.

-The new share can now be found in *Collective Profile -> Shares*.
+The new share can now be found in *Collective Profile -> Shares* and is also added to the *Bookmarks* section in the search menu.
 Clicking *Done* brings you back to the search results.

 ## Creating from selecting items